-- 7.1 [DP] All boats are required to display the sponsor's pennant from their backstays. - 7.2 Class breaks will be determined by the Race Committee based on entries.
-Official class assignments for the regatta will be established and posted as an amendment to the NoR on the online regatta event site no later than 6pm Monday, May 17, 2021.
+- 7.1 Class breaks will be determined by the Race Committee based on entries.
+Official class assignments for the regatta will be established and posted as an amendment to the SIs on the online regatta event site no later than 6pm Monday, May 16, 2022.
 Provisional assignments MAY be posted earlier.
-This amendment will also identify the starting order. - 7.3 The Organizing Authority retains final authority for a boat's class placement.
+This amendment will also identify the starting order. - 7.2 The Organizing Authority retains final authority for a boat's class placement.